 🌷 Follicular Phase - The Inner Spring: Day 7 - 12

-For some people, the period is over after about a week, the bleeding stops and the energy slowly returns.
-Almost like in spring, when plants and people awaken from their hibernation with the first sunshine, you too start to feel more optimistic and energetic.
+For some, the period ends after about a week, the bleeding stops and energy slowly returns.
+Almost like spring, when plants and people awaken from hibernation with the first sunshine, you too start to feel more optimistic and energetic.
 Time to let new ideas grow and flourish.
-The reason for this is your rising hormone levels.
-The hormone estrogen takes over as your body produces and matures follicles in preparation for ovulation.
+Rising hormone levels, especially estrogen, take over as your body produces and matures follicles in preparation for ovulation.

 🍦 Ovulatory Phase - The Inner Summer: Day 13 - 16

 This is the shortest phase of your cycle.
-Your body releases an egg from the follicle and you are fertile.
-Depending on the person, ovulation can happen between the 10th and 17th day.
-The hormones estrogen and testosterone are at their peak, making you feel newborn and confident.
-This is the sign that you are ovulating.
-So ride the wave of energy and get active.
+Your body releases an egg from the follicle, and you are fertile.
+Ovulation can happen between the 10th and 17th day, depending on the person.
+Estrogen and testosterone peak, making you feel newborn and confident.
+Ride the wave of energy and get active!

 🍂 Luteal Phase - The Inner Autumn: Day 17 - 28

-The shortest phase is now followed by the longest phase of your cycle, which can last from 10 to 16 days.
-This phase is dominated by the hormone progesterone, which has a calming effect and gives you a feeling of inner relaxation.
+The shortest phase is followed by the longest, which can last from 10 to 16 days.
+Dominated by the hormone progesterone, the phase has a calming effect, giving you a feeling of inner relaxation.
 Use this inner peace to channel your strength and power.

 Why Am I So Horny?

-Our sexuality is dependent on our hormones.
-[1] Especially in the second phase of the cycle, not only the mood increases, but also the libido.
-The reason for this is the hormone estrogen, which is increasingly released during this phase.
-At ovulation, estrogen levels are at their highest and so is the libido of menstruating people.
+Sexuality depends on hormones [1].
+Especially in the second phase of the cycle, mood increases as well as libido.
+The reason is estrogen, which is increasingly released during this phase.
+At ovulation, estrogen levels and the libido of menstruating people are at their highest.

-Nevertheless, desire is not only a question of biology, but also of mental health.
-Anxiety, trauma and stress can have a strong influence and disturb the libido.
+However, desire isn’t just a question of biology; mental health also plays a role.
+Anxiety, trauma and stress can influence and disturb libido.

-Since everybody is different and therefore cycles can vary, ovulation can also fall during the menstrual phase (pregnancies during this are unlikely but not impossible) or estrogen levels can rise during the first phase.
-Thus, some menstruating people feel increased pleasure while they are having their period.
-Having sex during this time also brings benefits, such as pain relief from menstrual cramps or a shorter period (the contraction of the uterus during an orgasm can speed up the shedding of the lining of the uterus).
-[2]
+Some feel increased pleasure during their period.
+Sex during this time brings benefits, such as pain relief from menstrual cramps or a shorter period.
+Plus, the contraction of the uterus during an orgasm can speed up the shedding of the uterine lining [2]!

 Go with the Flow

-Hormones are like the ebb and flow of the tide, they are in a constant state of flux and can therefore have an impact on different areas of your life, for example:
+Hormones are like the ebb and flow of the tide.
+Their constant flux impacts various areas of your life, such as:

 Isn’t it great to be such a mutable being and to use our inner power to our advantage?
 So live your cycle and celebrate it.